metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 st3 <- shapiro.test(lr[["1000;1000"]])$p.value
 ```

-With increased simulations and iterations, our p-value increase from `r round(st1, 3)` in the first and smallest run to `r round(st3, 3)` in the third and largest run.
-Practically, this means confidence to reject the alternative hypothesis (e.g. of non-normality) is decreasing as the underlying simulation win fractions converge on an approximately normal distribution.
+With increased simulations and iterations, our p-value increase from 0.05 in the first and smallest run to 0.58 in the third and largest run.
+Practically, this means confidence to reject the alternative hypothesis of non-normality decreases as the underlying distributions converge to approximate normality.

 # Bending the rules